Blackfell/blackfell.github.io/_pages/about.md

 ## How can I help you?

+I'm always open to new challenges and opportunities; if you have something you think I can help with, why not get in touch?

 ### Blog posts

 I hope that you find some useful content in these pages, so if you have any comments or feedback, be sure to follow the social links and let me know!